academie-de-espee/earl-marshal/rapier/spear-construction-and-inspection.md

 1. Check that the spear meets diameter, length, and taping requirements.
 2. Check the spear head flexes with hand pressure to 90 degrees and substantially return to it's original shape within 3 seconds.
-3. Spear heads with seperate socket and blade components should not flex in the socket portion when hand pressure is used at the base of the blade.
+3. Spear heads with separate socket and blade components should not flex in the socket portion when hand pressure is used at the base of the blade.

 ## Inspection photos